cavefire/cn360-homeassistant/README.md

 As far as I could figure out, there is no native way to control the vacuum robot fully locally.
 Since the servers of 360 (Qihoo 360 / Botslab 360 and so many more names...) are mostly located in China, controlling the robots sends the traffic halfway around the world for me.

-Because of this reason, I created a proxy (link here...), which acts as a Man in the Middle, to capture the events from the robot and send commands to it. **The proxy is needed for this integration to work!**
+Because of this reason, I created a proxy (https://github.com/cavefire/cn360-proxy), which acts as a Man in the Middle, to capture the events from the robot and send commands to it. **The proxy is needed for this integration to work!**

 ## Features